iotaledger/identity.rs/documentation/docs/faq.md

 At the moment you don't need IOTA tokens to create and manage identities, although we are exploring opportunities to utilize the token in the future.
 ### How do I prove control over my DID?
 Control over an identity is ultimately tied to the control over cryptographic key material (something you have).
-### How can I store my private keys?
+### How do I store my private keys?
 Theoretically you can store the keys however you like.
-We provide a secure default where possible using a best effort software key storage.
-For better guarantees you could look into hardware based key storage.
+We provide a secure default using IOTA Stronghold where possible, which is a secure software implementation for isolating digital secrets with encrypted storage.
+For even better guarantees you could look into hardware based key storage.
 ### Do I need a Permanode to use IOTA Identity?
 Current you need to have access to a Permanode (a node with all the history of the tangle) to correctly resolve identities.
 The trustworthiness of this node is very important, since a malicious node could flat out respond with made up data, so ideally you run that node yourself or make sure the party supplying the node is trustworthy.
 ### Can I use IOTA Identity on Android and IOS?